Hamziee/Ava/readme.md

 </div>

+### *Mia is currently a work in progress, and I am working on adding new and exciting features to Mia.
+Please bear in mind that this is a project of mine that I work on in my free time, so don't expect fast progress.*

 ## Introduction
 Introducing Mia, the versatile and open-source Discord bot designed to serve all your needs effortlessly.
 With Mia by your side, managing your server becomes a breeze.
 From moderation tools to fun utilities, Mia has it all covered.
 Embrace simplicity and functionality with Mia, the reliable companion for any Discord community.